huggingface/datasets/README.md

 # Main differences between 🤗 Datasets and `tfds`

-If you are familiar with the great `Tensorflow Datasets`, here are the main differences between 🤗 Datasets and `tfds`:
+If you are familiar with the great TensorFlow Datasets, here are the main differences between 🤗 Datasets and `tfds`:
 - the scripts in 🤗 Datasets are not provided within the library but are queried, downloaded/cached and dynamically loaded upon request
 - 🤗 Datasets also provides evaluation metrics in a similar fashion to the datasets, i.e. as dynamically installed scripts with a unified API.
 This gives access to the pair of a benchmark dataset and a benchmark metric for instance for benchmarks like [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) or [GLUE](https://gluebenchmark.com/).
 - the backend serialization of 🤗 Datasets is based on [Apache Arrow](https://arrow.apache.org/) instead of TF Records and leverage python dataclasses for info and features with some diverging features (we mostly don't do encoding and store the raw data as much as possible in the backend serialization cache).